 Step 3 - Sanding the Wooden Frame

 The wooden window frame will probably have a curved or grooved surface.
-Sandpaper is an ideal tool to work on an uneven surface.
-For the frame you should use a sandpaper with around an 80 grit so you don't damage the soft wood.
+The sandpaper is an ideal tool to work on an uneven surface.
+For the frame, you should use sandpaper with around 80 or 100 grit so you don't damage the softwood.

 Step 4 - Sanding the Window Sill

 Window sills are usually flat and due to their exposure to the wind and rain, they often decay quicker than the rest of the window frame.
-You may find that you have to use a low grit sandpaper to remove any flaking wood or splinters.
-When you have done this, use a closed-coat sandpaper with around 40 grit to begin sanding the wood to a quality finish.
+You may find that you have to use coarser grit sandpaper to remove any flaking wood or splinters.
+When you have done this, use a sandpaper with 100 grit to begin sanding the wood to a quality finish.
 This will help prepare it for painting.
 When you are sanding the flat window sill, use the correct sandpaper wrapped around a sanding block.
 A sanding block will help you maintain a flat uniform surface all the way along the sill and also make the sandpaper easier to use.

 Step 5 - Preparing your Window for Painting